 Further Resource: When Seniors Refuse Medication

-Family members and caregivers make themselves aware of the various thoughts, emotions, judgements, and limitations that may get in the way of allowing seniors to stick to their medication schedules, in order to help seniors take proper care of themselves while also being respectful of their points of view.
+Family members and caregivers must make themselves aware of the various thoughts, emotions, judgements, and limitations that may get in the way of allowing seniors to stick to their medication schedules and help seniors take proper care of themselves while respecting their points of view.

 There is an array of potential cognitive, physical, and behavioural changes that seniors face as they grow older.
 The list of possible challenges with these changes can create barriers that deter seniors from sticking to the doctor-recommended medication regimens to keep them healthy.

 - The complexity of medication regimen: Seniors who take multiple medications or have complex medication regimens may struggle to keep track of their medication schedule or accidentally skip doses.